-

-Megan Johnson enters her second season as an assistant coach for Butler softball team in 2024, working with the Grizzly pitchers.
+Megan Johnson enters her third season as an assistant coach for Butler softball ahead of the 2025 season, primarily working with the Grizzly pitchers.

 In her first season coaching the Butler arms, the Grizzly pitching staff totaled a team ERA of 3.10, their third consecutive year posting a sub 3.50 team ERA.
 Johnson was a huge component in the development of Grizzly pitching ace Allyson Montgomery.
 Montgomery was named the KJCCC MVP as well as an NJCAA D1 Second Team All-American after posting a 2.18 ERA, 25-4 record and 260 strikeouts under the guidance of Johnson.